 The measures had initially been imposed on certain regions in the north like Lombardy which has seen the biggest outbreak of the virus.

-But on Monday evening, after it was announced the death toll had risen by 97 to 463, the PM said the measures would be imposed nationwide.
+But on Monday evening, after it was announced the death toll had risen by 97 to 463, the prime minister said the measures would be imposed nationwide.

 Those measures include banning all public gatherings and stopping travel other than for work and emergencies.